-- (a) the cultivation of irrigated crops for commercial purposes (other than irrigated pasture or fodder crops), - (b) horticulture, jetty means a horizontal decked walkway providing access from the shore to the waterway and is generally constructed on a piered or piled foundation.
+- (a) the cultivation of irrigated crops for commercial purposes (other than irrigated pasture or fodder crops),

+- (b) horticulture,

-- (c) turf farming, - (d) viticulture.
+- (c) turf farming,

+- (d) viticulture.

 Intensive plant agriculture is a type of agriculture-see the definition of that term in this Dictionary.